paulatvvoosh/java-technical-test/README.md

 Example concrete class: SerialMultiSearch - usage - search google and yahoo searches for "London", in serial fashion

-As a single search call made to a resource might take a considerable amount of time, ParallelMultiSearch will execute all the searches in the MultiSearch in parallel to provide a quicker overall implementation.
+As a single search call made to a resource might take a considerable amount of time.

+We wish to implement a "parallel multi search" that will execute all the searches in the MultiSearch in parallel to provide a quicker overall implementation.
-Complete the method stub in the ParallelMultiSearch class to provide a fast implementation of the search.

 Example usage: - search google and yahoo searches for "London", in parallel fashion

+### Part A: Java 8

+Complete the method stub in the ParallelMultiSearchPartA class to provide a fast implementation of the search.

+Use Java 8 features to achieve the parallelism.

 Note: Assume each Search is independent to the others.

 Note: The order of the results returned by the MultiSearch is not important.

+### Part B: pre-Java 8

+Repeat the functionality from part A.

+Complete the method stub in the ParallelMultiSearchPartB

+This time do NOT use Java 8 features.